Teller Amendment: The Teller Amendment

-(A significant import tariff on foreign sugar would be removed should Cuba be annexed.)
+(A significant import tariff on foreign sugar would no longer apply to Cuba if it became part of the United States.)

 The Senate passed the amendment by voice vote, then passed the amended version of the resolution 42 to 35, on April 19, 1898, and the House concurred the same day, 311 to 6.
 President McKinley signed the joint resolution on April 20, 1898, and the ultimatum was forwarded to Spain.